coveo-labs/zapier/README.md

 You can also test the app on Zapier's site, you should 100% do this, by heading over to Zapier's [site](https://zapier.com) and creating a Zap with the Coveo Zap app.
 Please read the next section before testing on the site though.

+Everything relating to what you can do on the command line as well as practical examples using Zapier can be found [here](https://github.com/zapier/zapier-platform-cli).

 At any point if you want to see the available zapier commands and what they do, run `zapier help` or for more info on specific commands run
 `zapier help [command]`.